jjlatval/MEG-inverse-UNet/README.md

 ## MEG inverse problem U-net estimator

-This repository contains a neural network model capable of estimating the MEG inverse problem with a modified U-net convolutional network (see: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) by using L2 MNE, sLORETA, dSPM and/or raw sensor data as input
+This repository contains a neural network model capable of estimating the MEG inverse problem with a modified U-net convolutional network (see: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) by using L2 MNE, sLORETA, dSPM and/or raw sensor data as input.
+This repository is the tool I used when writing my thesis on improving the L2 minimum norm based solutions by "post-processing" them with a neural network.
+My thesis can be found here: http://urn.fi/URN:NBN:fi:aalto-201712188173

+I am aware that there are most likely way more efficient ways of addressing the MEG inverse problem with a neural network.
+If I had to start again from scratch, I would most likely try to find a regression model that would converge (numerous LSTMs were tested during development).
+Anyway, have fun with the repository!

 #### General Requirements